 Cassandra 2.0 was released a few days ago, and its headline feature is a compare-and-swap operation.
-I’m happy to see Cassandra added CAS, which is a very useful capability — that makes the world a little better.
+I’m happy to see Cassandra added CAS, which is a very useful capability -- that makes the world a little better.
 And the database world needs all the “better” it can get.
-I’m less happy to see the feature referred to as “lightweight transactions”, because that is misleading and makes the world a little more confusing.
+FoundationDB is a scalable, fault-tolerant, and high-performing NoSQL database with true ACID transactions.
+Cassandra referring to the feature as “lightweight transactions”, is misleading and makes the world a little more confusing.
 And the database world does not need any more confusion.

 Compare-and-swap is not a general transaction facility.
 At bottom, transactions provide the ability for an application to do multiple operations “together” without interference from other concurrent access to the database.
 Compare and swap provides a special case of this: the ability to do two operations “together”, one of which is a read from a row (or “partition” in Cassandra), and the other a write to the same row.
 Being a special case of a transaction is not very exciting in and of itself, because transactions are so general: just about anything is a special case of a transaction.